-- Enable the interrupt simulation system, see Interrupt Setup dialog box, page 358. - 2 Double-click the interrupt in the Forced Interrupt window, or activate by using the Force command available on the context menu.
+- I Enable the interrupt simulation system, see Interrupt Configuration window, page 394. - 2 Activate the interrupt by using the Force Interrupt command available on the context menu.

 This area lists all available interrupts and their definitions.
 This information is retrieved from the selected device description file.
 See this file for a detailed description.